Open-Notice/ANCR-Hack-Worshop-May4th-2021/README.md

 The annual focus for legal hacking is data transparency and data control and next week we aim to focus on hacking at a structural level.

+Session 1: Intro
 9:30 - 10:00 (eastern - Toronto time)
-Session 1: Intro
-It begins with an intro to ANCR - a Consent Record and Receipt framework for applying semantic standards

-1. The PaE protocol and its use of the specification/standards stack for Legal, technical, social interop of identity (human governance interop)
-2. WG's and their Standards, ANCR-Consent Reciept, ToiP:ISWG, W3C DPV
+- Standards, Specs:  ANCR-Consent Reciept/ISO 29100: 29184, ToiP:ISWG:Privacy Controller Credential, W3C Data Privacy Vocabulary v0.02

 10:00-11:00
-Working Session
+Working Session on Licensing - uncovering issues
 1. Licensing - dual open source topic
 - intro from Robert
+- How to protect our community from the perspective of big companies who benefit the most from open source?
+How to assure that anyone (including big companies) would have a free access to the open source components and would be able to use it?
+How to make sure that HCF would not become of the centralized entity to collect fees for all opens ource components?
+How to assure that who ever is commercializing open source components that would bring the benefits to the community?
+How to estimate costs of the license fee based on the size of the business and company?

+- (making an open source licesene)

 11:00 - 12:00

-2. ANCR - Starting the Open Source Project for - Open Public Notice -  the receipt wallet Applying the stack to add semantics with a privacy agreement for meta-governance  - using the privacy agreement for updating privacy policies, signs, cookie banners, and licenses.
+2. ANCR - Starting the Open Source Project for - Online Public Notice -  calling it the receipt wallet (gov component) Applying the stack to add semantics with a privacy agreement (charter of rights based PIPEDA + PCTF to extend to digital identtiy) for meta-governance  - using the privacy agreement for updating privacy policies, signs, cookie banners, and licenses.

 Duel Open Source licenses topis